arpitjain799/azfs/README.md

 import azfs
 from azure.identity import DefaultAzureCredential

-# credential is not required if your environment is on ADD
+# credential is not required if your environment is on AAD
 azc = azfs.AzFileClient()

-# credential is required if your environment is not on ADD
+# credential is required if your environment is not on AAD
 credential = "[your storage account credential]"
 # or
 credential = DefaultAzureCredential()